Scott Tynan: Ebbsfleet United

 After a trial at Morecambe Tynan signed for Ebbsfleet United on 10 August 2007, a day before the new season, to cover for Lance Cronin who sustained a finger injury.
 He played seven games for the club, and achieving Man of the Match in 3 before leaving in September to find a club in the north-west.
 Tynan is said to have really enjoyed his time at Ebbsfleet but became frustrated with the amount of travelling involved in the short-term deal.

 Northwich Victoria

 Tynan signed for Northwich Victoria, making his debut against Exeter City on 13 October 2007.
 He moved to Salford City in February 2010.
-He went on to sign an 18-month contract and after an impressive first season gained an international re-call with the England C Team and helping them to win the 4 Nations Tournament in Wales, the second time Tynan had won that particular competition before jetting off to Grenada and Barbados for a double header against their full international teams.
-Northwich decided against renewing Tynan's contract after he suffered a full thickness tear of his ACL in the league game against Histon which was played at Altrincham's ground due to Vics being locked out of their Marston's Arena home due to unpaid debts.
+He went on to sign an 18-month contract and played a huge role in ensuring their survival.
+After an impressive first season Tynan gained an international re-call with the England C Team and helping them to retain the 4 Nations Tournament in Wales, making it the second time Tynan had won that particular competition before jetting off to Grenada and Barbados for a double header against their full international teams.
+With financial troubles impacting the club the following season and players being up to 4 months behind in wages at times, Scott decided to explore his options in the January and garnered interest from League 1 and even Championship clubs, as well as clubs abroad.
+Unfortunately he suffered a full thickness tear of his ACL in the league game against Histon which was played at Altrincham's ground due to Vics being locked out of their Marston's Arena home due to unpaid debts and as a result Northwich decided against renewing his contract.